Support Centre

 5.3.
 Legal obligations

-The PIPA stipulates that when required to comply with the data handler's obligations under other applicable laws, or it is specifically required or permissible under other applicable laws and regulations, data handlers may collect, use, and/or provide personal data without the data subject's consent.
+The PIPA stipulates that when required to comply with the data handler's obligations under other applicable laws, or if it is specifically required or permissible under other applicable laws and regulations, data handlers may collect, use, and/or provide personal data without the data subject's consent.
 As such, this legal basis may only be relied on if applicable laws specifically require or permit the collection or use of personal data, it is impossible for the data handler to comply with its obligations under another applicable law without collecting the personal data, or it would be extremely difficult to use another method to comply with their obligation.

 5.4.
 Interests of the data subject